-Thus, the larger clinical question is how to balance the long-term benefits of stents with risks of the procedure.
-It does not seem reasonable for a person to receive stents just for a potential benefit of 21 sec of exercise time on a standardized treadmill test-or even a hypothesized larger benefit of 50 sec, which would still only represent a 10% improvement for an average patient in this study.
-Yet maybe a 5% to 10% increase is consequential in this case as it could improve quality of life for a patient.
+The larger question has to be about balancing the long-term benefits of stents with risks of the operation.
+It does not seem reasonable for a person to risk life and health by submitting to a surgical procedure just for a potential benefit of 21 seconds of exercise time on a standardized treadmill test-or even a hypothesized larger benefit of 50 seconds, which would still only represent a 10% improvement for an average patient in this study.
+Yet maybe a 5-10% increase is consequential in this case as it could improve quality of life for a patient outside of this artificial setting.
 Perhaps this small gain in exercise time is associated with the need for less medications, fewer functional limitations or greater mobility.
 If so, however, one might postulate this gain would have been apparent in assessments of angina burden, and it was not.

-A big concern here is that these patients were already doing pretty well on medications-that is, they already had a low symptom frequency before stenting.
+Part of the bigger concern here is that these patients were already doing pretty well on medications-that is, they already had a low symptom frequency before stenting.
 For example, angina frequency as measured by the Seattle Angina Questionnaire was 63.2 after optimizing medications and before stenting in the treatment group.
 This roughly translates as "monthly" angina (John Spertus, personal communication).
 How does a study with a follow-up of just 6 weeks expect to improve an outcome that happens this infrequently?
 In fact, one of the great debates surrounding ORBITA is that those who discount the trial suggest it enrolled patients who typically do not receive stents in routine practice.
-Those who believe ORBITA is a game-changer argue that these less symptomatic patients actually make up a large proportion of those receiving stents.
+Those who believe ORBITA is a game-changer argue that these less symptomatic patients actually make up a large proportion of those receiving stents-and that is why we have such a large problem with their overuse.